 I’m sick to the back teeth of researching successful people in the arts and finding the Oxbridge connection.
 As Caitlin Moran says, surely all the clever, talented and driven people didn’t all come out of the same school?

-I went back and listened to Neil Gaiman’s #MakeGoodArt speech yesterday and it reminded me that at the heart of it all it’s the art that counts and opportunity to engage with it.
+I went back and listened to Neil Gaiman’s #MakeGoodArt speech yesterday and it reminded me that at the heart of it all, it’s the art that counts and opportunity to engage with it.

 So what do we do?

-Firstly, we all strap on our biggest, most badass warrior face and claw in for the long fight.
-We need to talk, discuss, shout and cry.
-We need to get together and figure out how we can make changes to encourage diversity and equal representation that isn’t tokenism.
+Firstly, we all strap on our warrior faces and claw in for the long fight.
+We need to get together and figure out how we can make changes to encourage diversity and equal representation across the board.

 Secondly, I think we all need to put our money where our mouth is.

-Lastly, I urge us all to remember why we fell in love with it in the first place.
+Lastly, I urge everyone to remember why we fell in love with the arts in the first place.
 Take that feeling and vow to cultivate that in others.
-Don’t bow down to the business because the business needs you.
-We are bigger than they give us credit for and we can win.

 Life and careers are way too short to simply do what you’re told.